 The greatest failure or “mistake” is to not try.
 The second worst is to cave, to prematurely wave that white flag at the first sign of adversity or misstep.
 Another mistake is to overlook your own potential, to ignore it, to never test or experiment with your limits.

-Offenses not soon forgotten: Wasting someone’s time, not appreciating the work that has brought them where they are.
+Offenses not soon forgotten: Wasting someone’s time, not appreciating the work that has brought someone to where they are.
+Lack of gratitude.

 More obvious things: Being inconsiderate of others.
 Being difficult to direct, rude or thoughtless.
 Undermining another voice actor for selfish gain.
 Making timid or thoughtless choices.
 Not acting, just reading.
 Or- Just being “nice” or “pleasant,” or trying to get people to like you and think that will make them want to hire you.
 (The opposite it true.)